ronjohnsonjr/ronjohnsonjr.github.io/README.md

 The site configuration lives in [`src/config.ts`](src/config.ts).
 Update the exported object to change personal information, sections, and accent colors.
-Removing items from the arrays (e.g., projects, experience, education) will hide those sections automatically.
+Removing items from the arrays (e.g., projects, experience, certifications) will hide those sections automatically.

 ## Build for production